rails/rails/guides/source/association_basics.md

 * They do not work with `:as` associations.
 * For `belongs_to` associations, `has_many` inverse associations are ignored.

+Every association will attempt to automatically find the inverse association and set the `:inverse_of` option heuristically (based on the association name).
+Most associations with standard names will be supported.
+However, associations that contain the following options will not have their inverses set
+automatically:

+* :conditions
+* :through
+* :polymorphic
+* :foreign_key

 Detailed Association Reference
 ------------------------------